 ANCIENT VEDIC GALLIC MOTIFS CONNECTED:

-Two Ancient Heathen Civilizations--over thousands of years and miles apart--connected by their Proto-Indo-European root-language and by identical religious motifs found in their various artifacts...
+Two Ancient Heathen Civilizations—separated by thousands of years & thousands of miles—connected by their Proto-Indo-European root-language and by nearly identical religious motifs found in their respective ancient artifacts...

 THE LINKS FOUND